estrellafel/practiceLanguages/README.md

 <h1>Practice Languages<H1>
-<p>This is a place to gain some practice on langauges I would typically not
+<p size="4">This is a place to gain some practice on langauges I would typically not
 get the chance to use.</p>